-The International Relations major requires introductory courses in three fields to provide a solid interdisciplinary base on which to build a more specialized course of study.
+The International Relations major requires 3 introductory courses (9 credits) in three fields to provide a solid interdisciplinary base on which to build a more specialized course of study.

-- MAX 132 Global Community, or ANT 185 Global Encounters: Comparing World Views & Values Cross-Culturally
+- MAX 132 Global Community or ANT 185 Global Encounters: Comparing World Views & Values Cross-Culturally (3 credits)

 To be eligible to declare the undergraduate major in International Relations, students must achieve a grade of ‘B’ or better in at least one of these required introductory courses, taken at Syracuse University.

-We require each major to take 9 credits (3 courses) in each of two concentrations chosen from among the following:
+We require each major to take 9 upper level credits (3 courses) in each of two concentrations chosen from among the following:

 - Culture, Identities and Citizenship

 - Global Health and Environment

 - Human Rights